 Honest Elections is a coalition for campaign finance reform in Portland and throughout Oregon.
 Initiative PDX-03 is similar to the measure approved by 89% of Multnomah County voters in 2016: at the city-level, it would prohibit donations by corporations, limit campaign contributions to $500 per individual, and require stronger public disclosure of large contributors.

-BerniePDX / Our Revolution Portland members voted to endorse 7 candidates and 1 ballot measure for the May 15, 2018 election, and 1 candidate for the August primary in Vancouver, WA.
-Scroll down to learn why we support these campaigns.
+BerniePDX / Our Revolution Portland members voted to endorse 7 candidates and one ballot measure for the May 15, 2018 primary election, and one candidate for the August primary in Vancouver, WA.

 DANA CARSTENSEN FOR METRO COUNCIL DISTRICT 4

 Did you know that Metro is the only directly elected regional government in the United States?
 This gives Portland region voters a unique opportunity to shape our future together!
 In the contest for Metro Council District 4, BerniePDX has chosen to endorse the boldly progressive vision proposed by Dana Carstensen.
 Besides his experience working for Metro (at the Zoo) and organizing Metro workers, Dana has that rare quality: political imagination.
 His plans to develop waste-to-energy infrastructure, to transition Tri-Met to an all-electric bus fleet, and to encourage community ownership of land, have the potential to completely transform our region by creating living wage green jobs, drastically reducing our carbon footprint, and keeping people in stable housing.

 Read more about Dana and his platform, and please volunteer and donate: https://www.danacarstensen.com/meetdana